 Glow in the dark stickers, inks, paints, dyes, toys are abundant these days among households, especially with kids and infants around.
-And given the history of radioactive isotopes that were used in glow in these glowing things, one should be concerned and informed if they are carcinogenic or toxic in any way.
+And given the infamous history of radioactive isotopes that were used in these glowing things, you should be concerned and informed if they are still carcinogenic or toxic in any way.

 This Geekswipe edition shall shed some light on these glowy things (photoluminescent) and their historical significance in their development and safety regulations.